 Help your son or daughter tackle the demands of school — and prepare for the challenges of college — with Sylvan’s study skills program.
-Developed specifically for students in grades 4-12, our study skills program will help your child acquire the problem solving and critical thinking abilities he or she needs to take on heavy workloads and accomplish goals.
-From getting to grips with organizing schoolwork and setting expectations to mastering time management, your child will develop lasting skills that can help him or her succeed both academically and personally.
-Make sure your child is ready to face any challenge head on: get in touch with your nearest Sylvan center today.
+Specially designed for students in grades 4-12, our study skills program will equip your son or daughter with the critical thinking skills and study strategies he or she needs to manage increasing workloads and achieve goals.
+From learning how to better organize schoolwork and set personal expectations to mastering the art of time management, your child will acquire life-long skills to flourish in school, including secondary school, college and beyond.
+Help ensure your son or daughter is ready for the challenges ahead: contact your local Sylvan to get started.

-From homework and essays to after-school jobs, sports and social lives, pre-teens and teenagers have plenty on their plates — and with college on the horizon, this list isn’t getting any smaller.
-This is where our study skills program comes into play: by developing important strategic planning, problem solving and life management competencies, your son or daughter will be well prepared to take on his or her workloads confidently and effectively.▼
+From advanced classes and homework to part-time jobs, extracurricular activities and social lives, pre-teens and teenagers have a lot to juggle — and with college around the corner, the list isn’t getting any shorter.
+That’s where our study skills program can make a big difference: by learning vital problem solving, strategic planning and life management skills, your child will be well-equipped to handle his or her workloads more effectively — and with greater confidence.

 The friendly tutors at Sylvan are committed to helping your pre-teen or teen student succeed.
 Our study skills program takes the bigger picture into account, setting students up with valuable skills that they can carry forward into college and future careers.
 Not only do we help make sure your son or daughter is ready for the heavy workloads and expectations ahead, but we also reinforce positive behaviors and attitudes, boosting your teen’s confidence along the way.
 Your child is growing up quickly: help ensure he or she is prepared with study skills from Sylvan.

 - Academic planning: Learn how to effectively plan and track long-term projects.

 - Strategic planning: Acquire strategies for setting and carrying out short-term and long-term goals.

 - Time management: Become more efficient at managing time and workloads.